vidjil/vidjil/doc/user.md

 <!-- The name can be edited (“edit”). -->

   - *date.* Date of the current sample
-    (can be edited in the database, on the patient/run/sample set tab).
+    (can be edited in the database, on the patient/run/set tab).
     When displaying multiple samples from a same patient/run/set, you can change the sample viewed by clicking on the `←` and `→` buttons, or cycle trough them by clicking on the "▶" button.